Standout Student

 Tell us about your piano lessons with Steve.

-What does piano playing add to your life?
+What does piano study add to your life?

 What are some of the pieces you have most enjoyed playing?